netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    The interval represents at which intervals the recurrence rule repeats.
 For example, within a daily recurrence rule, an interval value of "8" means every eight days.

-   An array of the bysecond (or byminut, byhour) specifies a list of seconds within a minute (or minutes within an hour, hours of the day).
+   An array of the "bysecond" (or "byminut", "byhour") specifies a list of seconds within a minute (or minutes within an hour, hours of the day).

    The parameter "byday" specifies a list of days of the week, with an optional direction which indicates the nth occurrence of a specific day within